magento/pwa-studio/packages/pwa-devdocs/src/venia-pwa-concept/setup/index.md

 Follow the instructions on this page to setup the [Venia PWA concept theme] for Magento 2.
 At the end of this tutorial, you will have the Venia theme project installed in Magento 2 and a local development environment set up.

+If you experience problems with the project setup, see [Troubleshooting] in the PWA Buildpack section.

 ## Prerequisites

 * A local development instance of Magento 2.3 or above.